karlssberg/Motiv/README.md

 isNegative.Reason; // "is negative"
 isNegative.Assertions; // ["is negative"]
 ```

-When negated, a proposition will return a reason prefixed with a `!` character.
-This is useful for debugging
+When negated, a basic proposition will return a reason prefixed with a `!` character.
-purposes.
+This is useful for debugging purposes.

 ```csharp
 var isNegative = isNegativeSpec.IsSatisfiedBy(3);